alphagov/tdt-documentation/source/manage_project/create_new_project.md

 ## View your new project

-1. Go to Finder (Mac) or Explorer (Windows) or equivalent.

-1. Check for the folder with your project name.
+Navigate to the created documentation repo folder.

 The folder will have multiple pre-populated files.
-You will only need to amend the `source/documentation` folder and the `config.yml` file.
+You will only need to amend the content folder and the `config.yml` file.
+By default, the content folder is `source/documentation`.